20 Terms All Survey-Savvy Market Researchers Should Know

 #20: Sample

-A sample is the representative group parsed from the greater population of interest.
+A sample is the representative group selected from the larger population of interest.

 So… How did you do?

-If you were familiar with the definitions of all of the terms listed above, then consider yourself a survey-savvy market researcher!
+If you know all the definitions of the terms listed above, consider yourself a survey-savvy market researcher!

-Are there more market research terms that you wish were included in this list?
+Do you have more market research terms you wish we included in this list?
 If so, we’d love to hear from you!
 Reach out to us in the comments below, and we’ll continue to add to this list.

 By accessing and using this page, you agree to the Terms of Use .
 Your information will never be shared.